 Black Eyed Peas Salad with Baby Power Greens

 I hope you enjoy this Black Eyed Peas Salad – on New Years Day or any other day – and have great health, wealth, fortune, and luck all year long!
-If you try it, please come back and leave me a comment below.
+If you try it, please come back and leave me a comment below with your feedback and star rating.
 You can find me on social media too and I love seeing your pics!
 Be sure to tag me at @veggie_inspired and #veggieinspired so I’m sure to see it!
 Enjoy!

 - 2 cups cooked black eyed peas (either canned or dried beans previously cooked*)